bucanero/save-decrypters/naughtydog-decrypter/README.md

 ### Hashes

-**Note:** the tool doesn't fix the CRC32 and SHA1 HMAC integrity hashes.
+**Note:** the tool also updates the CRC32 and SHA1 HMAC integrity hashes.

 #### CRC32